-The BHA will terminate a family's assistance if any household member is currently engaged in any illegal use of a drug, or has a pattern of illegal drug use that interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents.
+The PHA will terminate a family's assistance if any household member is currently engaged in any illegal use of a drug, or has a pattern of illegal drug use that interferes with the health, safety, or right to peaceful enjoyment of the premises by other residents.

-The BHA will terminate assistance if any household member's abuse or pattern of abuse of alcohol threatens the health, safety, or right to peaceful enjoyment of the premises by other residents.
+The PHA will terminate assistance if any household member's abuse or pattern of abuse of alcohol threatens the health, safety, or right to peaceful enjoyment of the premises by other residents.

-Currently engaged in is defined as any use of illegal drugs during the previous six months.
+Currently engaged in is defined as any use of illegal drugs during the previous three months.

-The BHA will consider all credible evidence, including but not limited to, any record of arrests, convictions, or eviction of household members related to the use of illegal drugs or abuse of alcohol.
+The PHA will consider all credible evidence, including but not limited to, any record of arrests, convictions, or eviction of household members related to the use of illegal drugs or abuse of alcohol.

-A record of arrest(s) will not be used as the basis for the termination or proof that the participant engaged in disqualifying criminal activity.
+A record or records of arrest will not be used as the sole basis for the termination or proof that the participant engaged in disqualifying criminal activity.

-In making its decision to terminate assistance, the BHA will consider alternatives as described in Section 12-II.C and other factors described in Sections 12-II.D and 12-II.E.
-Upon consideration of such alternatives and factors, the BHA may, on a case-by-case basis, choose not to terminate assistance.
+In making its decision to terminate assistance, the PHA will consider alternatives as described in Section 12-II.C and other factors described in Sections 12-II.D and 12-II.E.
+Upon consideration of such alternatives and factors, the PHA may, on a case-by-case basis, choose not to terminate assistance.